martin-kukla/pre-tjax/README.md

 Transformers written from first principle in JAX/Torch.Func/Triton; Comparison of their training efficiency on 1GPU

-# Updates:

-- **15th January**: Coded up memory-efficient backward pass for pytroch implementation from first principle.
-This can operate on the equally big model (and same data volume) as `torch.func+autograd+jit` version.
-Currently, my backward implementation is 16times (sic!) slower than `torch.func+autograd+jit` one.

 # How to use:
 - For JAX: `python train_gpt2_jax.py`
 - For torch.func+autograd+jit: `python train_gpt2_triton.py torchfunc_jit`
 - For Triton (WIP):  `python train_gpt2_triton.py triton`

+# Updates:
+- **15th January 2025**: Coded up memory-efficient backward pass for pytroch implementation from first principle.
+This can operate on the equally big model (and same data volume) as `torch.func+autograd+jit` version.
+Currently, my backward implementation is 16times (sic!) slower than `torch.func+autograd+jit` one.

 # Files
 - **train_aiayn_jax.py**: (almost) replicates the results from AIAYN paper (signle GPU only).
 Exploration into how feasible (& easy) it is to write very efficient code in JAX for GPU